Who are we?

 and the finance committee.
 Any of these committees welcome new

 Our big fund raisers are our bi-annual book sales.
-We raised $1650 at our Spring 2014
+We raised $3000 at our Fall 2014 book

-book sale to support the library.
-We had 464 visitors to our annual "Art and the Library
+sale to support the library.
+In Spring 2014 we had 464 visitors to our annual "Art and the

-Exhibition," and forty-two artists participated.
-On May 8, 2014, at the Sequatchie County
+Library Exhibition," and forty-two artists participated.
+On May 8, 2014, at the Sequatchie

-High School auditorium, we hosted civil rights discussions, led by History Lecturer Paul
+County High School auditorium, we hosted civil rights discussions, led by History

-Coker from the University of Tennessee, Knoxville, in which 300 junior and senior high
+Lecturer Paul Coker from the University of Tennessee, Knoxville, in which 300 junior and

 This year’s activities also include: